Ocelot5836/SuperMarioWorldApplication/src/main/resources/assets/osmw/README.txt

 If you wish to modify the assets for the game, this will tell you how.

 OSMW FORMAT:
-    Each command is seperated by ';'
+    Each command is separated by ';'
-    Each parameter for each command is seperated by '_' There are NO spaces in between anything as that will mess with the reading
+    Each parameter for each command is separated by '_' There are NO spaces in between anything as that will mess with the reading

     ex: commandHere:parameter0_parameter1_parameter2_parameter3;action1;action2;action3;action4;action5